-This site, KARATEbyJesse.com, acts as platform for ideas, projects and articles written by me, Jesse Enkamp; self-titled Karate Nerd™, best-selling martial arts author, serial entrepreneur, national team member, international instructor, autodidact, stoic and carrot cake aficionado.
+This site, KARATEbyJesse.com, acts as platform for ideas, projects and articles written by me, Jesse Enkamp – self-titled Karate Nerd™, best-selling martial arts author, serial karaterepreneur, national team member, international instructor, autodidact, stoic and carrot cake aficionado.

-I write mainly about things related to Karate, Kobudo, Okinawa (or Japan in general), kata, bunkai, kumite and other topics related to Karate.
-Sometimes I throw in a little psychology, MMA, philosophy, history, culture, anatomy, Japanese stuff and other knowledge.
-Oh, and I like shooting popular videos too!
+I write mainly about things related to Karate, Kobudo, Japan and Okinawa (where I used to live), kata, bunkai, kumite and other topics related to Karate.
+Sometimes I throw in a little psychology, MMA, philosophy, history, culture, anatomy etc. too.
+And I like shooting videos!

-Okay, that was some short and sweet info.
+Okay, that was some short ‘n sweet info.

-Now, if you really want to read a whole lot of name dropping (people tell me it’s important) and in-depth information about my training and such, keep reading.
-Thanks – see you around!
+Now, if you really want to read a whole lot of name dropping (people tell me it’s important) and in-depth information about my training and such, just keep reading.

-The style of Karate that I practise is not easy to describe with one “name” like Goju-ryu, Wado-ryu, Shito-ryu or Shotokan.
+The style of Karate that I practice is not easy to describe with one “name” like Goju-ryu, Wado-ryu, Shito-ryu or Shotokan.

 Therefore, I will simply give you a brief historical explanation:

 The style was founded by a Japanese man named Inoue Motokatsu (1918-1993).
 He was born to a wealthy family in Japan, being the grandson of the former prime minister, and was thus exposed to the martial arts from a very young age.
-He studied many things, including Wada-ha Koga-ryu Ninjutsu, Ryukyu Kobujutsu, Aikido, Sumo and Karate
+Inoue studied many things, including Wada-ha Koga-ryu Ninjutsu, Ryukyu Kobujutsu, Aikido, Sumo and Karate

 His primary teacher in Karate was Konishi Yasuhiro, who was a direct student of Funakoshi Gichin, Mabuni Kenwa, Motobu Choki and Miyagi Chojun, among others.
 This means that my “style” has very many kata, resembling an old-style mix of Shotokan-ryu, Shito-ryu and Goju-ryu.

-This is because they were taught before the modernization of Karate for the sport scene, and thus haven’t been “mutated” like some modern kata you see nowadays - although sometimes (mis)labeled “Classic Karate” or “Traditional Karate”.
+This is because it was around before the sportification of Karate, and thus hasn’t been “mutated” like some modern styles you see nowadays - although sometimes labeled “Classical Karate” or “Traditional Karate”.

 The style was named Yuishinkai Karate-jutsu.